 • In addition, residents must pass a background check as well as a health clearance.

 The Norman C. Francis Teaching Residency is a highly competitive program, and applicants are encouraged to apply as early as possible.
-Our current priority application deadline for the 2021-22 school November 9, 2020.
+Our current priority application deadline for the 2021-22 school year is February 15, 2021.

 Update: Starting September 2020, applicants for NCFTR must apply through the